 Many new welders tend to keep a longer arc length to avoid sticking the rod, but that’s wrong.
 It’s the low amperage settings that stick the rod.

 In the flat position, the side effects are not too obvious, but in the vertical, it’s the main reason for unacceptable welds.

-Stick welding is hard because the rod gets shorter as it melts, and you need to push it to keep the arc length steady.
+Stick welding is hard because the rod gets shorter as it melts.
+You constantly push it to keep the arc length steady.
 This will keep the arc stable and the puddle small and easy to control.

-Now let’s see how the most well-known rods perform for vertical welding, as well as a basic how-to for each one.
+Now let’s see how the most well-known rods perform for vertical, as well as a basic how-to for each one.

 What is the best rod for vertical welding?

 For vertical-up welding, the best rod is the E7018 because it deposits the strongest and most ductile weld metal.
 An E7018 can also fill the join faster than the other rods.
-For vertical-down welding, the best rod is the E6010 (and the E6011) because it deposits fast-freeze weld metal.
+For vertical-down, the best rod is the E6010 (and the E6011) because it deposits fast-freeze weld metal.